 If the servicer establishes an address to which borrowers must send error notices, the servicer must provide written notice of the address to the borrower with specified content.
-The commentary states that the servicer must also include this address on the following communications: (i) any periodic statement or coupon book required under 12 CFR 1026.41; (ii) any website the servicer maintains in connection with the servicing of the loan; and (iii) any notice required pursuant to 12 CFR 1024.39 (early intervention) or 12 CFR 1024.41 (loss mitigation) that includes contact information for assistance.
-The servicer must use the same address for receiving information requests under 12 CFR 1024.36(b), and provide written notice to the borrower before changing the address to which the borrower must send error notices.
+The servicer must also use the same address for receiving information requests under 12 CFR 1024.36(b), post the address on any website maintained by the servicer if the website lists any contact address for the servicer, and provide notice to the borrower before changing the address to which the borrower must send error notices.